emberjs/rfcs/text/0000-tracked-properties.md

 Tracked properties have a feature called _autotrack_, where dependencies are automatically detected as they are used.
-This means that as long as all dependencies are marked as tracked, they will automatically be detected:
+This means that as long as all properties that are dependencies are marked as tracked, they will automatically be detected:

 ```js
 import { tracked } from '@glimmer/tracking';